ekona03/MC-Formatter/README.md

 Finally, press "ENTER" and the recipe will be formatted, along with the program prompting you to paste in another recipe, until you type "exit".
 ![ct3](https://github.com/ekona03/MC-Formatter/assets/76677529/d241a380-d292-49bc-a6c1-254f45befcd6)

-To copy the formatted recipe out, highlight it, and RIGHT CLICK to copy from terminal.
+To copy the formatted recipe out, highlight it, and RIGHT CLICK to copy from the terminal.